Privacy Policy

 Address: 119 Dien Bien Phu, Tan Dinh Ward, District 1, Ho Chi Minh City, Vietnam

-If you wish to complain about personal data protection violations, please contact:
+If you wish to lodge a complaint regarding personal data protection violations, please contact:

 Personal Data Protection Authority